 For us, ethicality starts with the people involved in producing our apparel, at all levels of production.
 We choose brands that show a genuine commitment to ensuring that all of their workers, including factory workers, are treated well.

-We use a combination of sources to judge ethicality and sustainability including the sites Good On You, Fairify, and Fair Wear, certifications and labels like Fair Trade, GOTS, Organic, Vegan, and OEKO-TEX, and brands' self-reported manufacturing processes, practices, and commitments.
+We use a combination of sources to judge ethicality including certifications and labels like Fair Trade International, World Fair Trade Organization, and GOTS and brands' self-reported manufacturing processes, practices, and commitments.

 First, we believe strongly that fashion is not sustainable if it is not ethical.

 Any brand that claims to be sustainable but participates in and supports systems that treat human beings as disposable is inherently not.

 Second, other than that which you already own, the most sustainable apparel is long-lasting secondhand apparel.
 Choosing secondhand pieces lessens demand for new apparel which, no matter how minimal, undergoes a production process that almost always has a negative environmental impact.

 Third, when it comes to new apparel, we consider sustainable brands to be those that upcycle materials or use plant-based and organic materials that can be more responsibly returned to our Mother Earth from which they come.
 They generally stay away from synthetic fibers and animal products unless they are certified byproducts or have been upcycled.

 Finally, we look for brands that create apparel that is made to last and that encourage their customers to form long-term, intentional relationships with their purchases.

 We live in a racially and ethnically unjust world that is sick with the lie of white supremacy among other forms of oppression.
 Nearly all fashion brands are dependent upon and profit off of the labor of BIPOC people globally.